jeffersonfr/jinject/README.md

     };
 ```

-## 9. unique dependency instance
+## 9. single instance

-In some cases, we need a unique instantiation of a dependency the could be used in all project.
-To do that we use the single statement wherever be needed.
-When all instances were "destructed" the raw instance will be free.
+Certain type should have only one instanciation during the project or, at least, one instation during the shared use.
+For cases like that exists the type single.
+The lifetime of single instances is extended until all instances release the reference.

 ```
     #include <jinject/jinject.h>